giellalt/giellalt.github.io/infra/GettingStartedOnTheMac.md

-# System setup before GiellaLT installation
+# System setup of your Mac before GiellaLT installation

 You must first prepare the Mac, by installing *these two basic programming tools*, **in this order**: